diogoff/plasma-tomography/README.md

 ### Instructions

-- Run `train_data.py` to get all the available tomographic reconstructions from bolometer data.
+- Run `train_data.py` to get all the available tomographic reconstructions from bolometry.

     - This script will only run on a JET computing cluster (e.g. Freia).